 Vertigo, Inc. owners Glen Brown and Roy Haggard have transformed their small engineering company into a burgeoning manufacturing business with the help of Inland Empire SCORE Mentor Nary Kanoor.

-In 2003, Cal Tech grad and company founder Glen Brown turned to his business partner, designer and inventor, Roy Haggard, with a concept for developing some of the 16 patents and the vast array of intellectual property the two engineers had developed in their 17 years together.
+In 2003, Cal Tech grad and company founder Glen Brown turned to his business partner, designer, and inventor, Roy Haggard, with a concept for developing some of the 16 patents and the vast array of intellectual property the two engineers had developed in their 17 years together.

-Their small consulting and prototyping company, headquartered at Skylark Airport in Lake Elsinore, CA, was well know and highly respected around the world for its ability to solve seemingly intractable engineering problems – from capturing NASA’s Genesis spacecraft in mid-air after its fiery entry into the Earth’s atmosphere to building inflatable fabric “AirBeams” capable of supporting a 150-foot-long portable aircraft hangar.
+Their small consulting and prototyping company, headquartered at Skylark Airport in Lake Elsinore, CA, was well known and highly respected around the world for its ability to solve seemingly intractable engineering problems – from capturing NASA’s Genesis spacecraft in mid-air after its fiery entry into the Earth’s atmosphere to building inflatable fabric “AirBeams” capable of supporting a 150-foot-long portable aircraft hangar.

-Glen’s concept was to license their GPS guidance-and-control technology to a company that would build, market and sell the world’s first affordable autopilot for military cargo parachutes.
+Glen’s concept was to license their GPS guidance-and-control technology to a company that would build, market, and sell the world’s first affordable autopilot for military cargo parachutes.
 No sooner was the ink dry on Vertigo’s first corporate joint venture than they won the largest contract in their history to design and build 55 AirBeam aircraft maintenance hangars for the U.S. Air Force.

 Suddenly, these two talented engineers were faced with the prospect of their friendly little engineering firm doubling in size every three to four years and changing overnight from a rapid-prototyping house to a full-fledged production facility.
 They called SCORE for help.